Meta

 Horizon Worlds is Meta's social VR platform — a virtual world where users create spaces, socialize, and interact through avatars.
 While adoption has been slower than Meta initially projected, the platform represents the most ambitious attempt by a major technology company to build a social metaverse from scratch.
 The creator economy within Horizon, including monetization tools for world-builders, echoes the patterns seen in Roblox and Fortnite.

 Meta's ownership of the world's largest social graph — nearly 4 billion monthly active users across its family of apps — gives it unique advantages in AI training data, advertising targeting, and metaverse adoption.
-The social graph is the connective tissue that could make Meta's metaverse vision work: people go where their friends are.
+Facebook, Instagram, and WhatsApp generate text, images, video, and social graph data across multiple modalities.
+PyTorch, Meta's open-source ML framework, is the de facto standard for machine learning research — another knowledge substrate that anchors the entire AI ecosystem in Meta's orbit.